Most two-bedroom homes

 of money by efficiently and strategically measuring your home and utilizing

-material waste from one area and apply it in another area.
-In contrast, An inexperienced carpet salesperson can mistakenly over-measure and charge you hundreds more than necessary!
+material waste from one area and apply it in another area to save you money.
+In contrast, An inexperienced carpet salesperson can mistakenly over-measure,

 worse...
 An unscrupulous carpet salesperson can intentionally